NuckyDucky/BabyRag/README.md

 ## 🧠 Model Zoo
 [Try Out A Model Today](https://huggingface.co/)

+## 🔧 Tokenizing
+The BabyRag project includes advanced tokenizer features to enhance text preprocessing.
+Here is an explanation of each tokenizer setting:

+- **do_lower_case**: Converts all characters to lowercase before tokenization.
+Useful for models trained on lowercase data.
+- **strip_accents**: Removes accents and other diacritical marks from text.
+This can be set to `None` (no stripping), `True` (strip accents), or `False` (do not strip accents).
+- **do_basic_tokenize**: Determines whether to perform basic tokenization before applying wordpiece tokenization.
+Basic tokenization includes splitting text into words, handling punctuation, etc.
+- **never_split**: A list of tokens that should never be split during tokenization.
+Useful for keeping certain tokens intact.
+- **pad_token**: Specifies the token to be used for padding sequences to the same length.
+Commonly used pad tokens include `[PAD]`.

+These settings provide fine-grained control over the tokenization process, enabling more precise and effective text preprocessing.

 ## 🐞 Known Issues
 1. Sometimes the web-UI restarts too fast, causing multiple Gradio instances to conflict and throw errors.
 To avoid this, press `Ctrl+C` in the terminal and restart the server.
 2. The data parsing is inefficient due to using cosine similarity and being unoptimized.
 If a file takes a while to load, consider lowering the context size for now.
 Future updates will include a smarter comparison feature.